 To search for high quality literature, use the journal databases available at the SIUE Lovejoy Library where you can locate online indexes to journal literature and links to the full text of articles within some journals.
-"Compendex", a journal database very relevant to engineering and science, is recommended.
-If you need help how to these databases, please contact Mr. Paul Anthony, the Business and Engineering Librarian.
+"Scopus", a journal database very relevant to engineering and science, is recommended.
+If you need help how to these databases, please contact Ms. Sarah Park, Technology and Engineering Librarian.

 Every statement appearing in your thesis or research paper must either be your own or a reference must be cited.
 In other words, you must avoid plagiarism.
 (Plagiarism is the act of representing the work of another as your own.
 It may consist of copying, paraphrasing, or otherwise using the written or oral work of another without acknowledging the source.
 Plagiarism is grounds for suspension from the University.)

 See the following resources for further guidance about how to avoid plagiarizing.

 • University of Southern Mississippi's Plagiarism Tutorial: http://www.lib.usm.edu/legacy/plag/plagiarismtutorial.php

 Use the following as a general procedure for the review and presentation of your research.
 Note that this process is lengthy and will take at least one full semester to complete.
 If you do not follow this process, you may find that you have to rewrite your paper substantially and/or present your research again, i.e., you will not graduate when you thought you would.